pydoit/doit/doc/uptodate.rst

-``timeout`` is function that takes an ``int`` (seconds) or ``timedelta`` as a paramter.
+``timeout`` is function that takes an ``int`` (seconds) or ``timedelta`` as a parameter.
 It returns a callable suitable to be used as an ``uptodate`` callable.